Marker Logo

 Creosote Works

-Photographed By Stephen Bell, March 4, 2009
+Photographed by Stephen Bell, March 4, 2009

 1. Creosote Works Marker

+Inscription.
 The West Pascagoula Creosote Works, at this site, was the first continuously operated creosote treatment plant in the nation.
 Established in 1874 to protect railroad bridge timbers against rot and the toredo worm, the plant was open until 1978.
 Thousands of the treated pilings were used in building the Panama Canal.

 Erected 2006 by Mississippi Department of Archives and History.

 Location.
 30° 22.685′ N, 88° 36.809′ W. Marker is in Gautier, Mississippi, in Jackson County.
-Marker is at the intersection of Graveline Road and Old Spanish Trail, on the right when traveling north on Graveline Road.
+It is at the intersection of Graveline Road and Old Spanish Trail, on the right when traveling north on Graveline Road.
 Touch for map.
 Marker is in this post office area: Gautier MS 39553, United States of America.
 Touch for directions.

 This photo is the field where the creosote works used to be.
 The photo is looking East at Pascagoula in the distance.
 The industry on the right is Northrup Grumman's Ingalls Shipyard.

-Photographed By Delores Macfarland
+Photographed by Delores Macfarland

 4. L&N Creosote Plant, Gautier, Ms.